Review Scores, Explained

 • 0 Stars: Defective.
 A game that fundamentally doesn't work or is otherwise so deficient that I actually regret playing it.

-• 1–1.5 Stars: Substandard.
+• 1–1.9 Stars: Lackluster.
 A game I can't recommend because it sparks zero joy, feels tedious to play, or isn't worth the effort for the experience.
 I would actively avoid playing this if someone suggested it.

-• 2–2.5 Stars: Mediocre.
+• 2–2.9 Stars: Okay.
 A flawed, uninspired, or forgettable game that I could be convinced to play under the right conditions.

-• 5 Stars: Excellent.
+• 5 Stars: Favorite.
 An impressive, best-in-class game that delivers an unbeatable experience.
 The kind of game that won't leave my collection.

 Subscribe to My Reviews